The “Art” of Getting Paid: What is Your Law Firm’s Collection Rate?

 Interviewing the client: Few lawyers are ever trained to carefully, thoughtfully, and intelligently listen to the client.
 A thorough interview should result in reasonable expectations by both the client AND the lawyer, using these steps:

 - Determine if the client’s needs and expectations can ever be realistically satisfied.
-If so, give the client a roadmap of what the most important next step will be, and the decisions which may arise thereafter.

 - Ensure that the client understands the cost, and the law firm’s expectation of payment.
 This includes discussing frankly how the client plans to pay and whether the client can afford the firm’s services.